From Numbers to Container Strings: Abstract

 \section{Abstract}

 In this paper we examine two ways of coding sequences in arithmetical theories.
 We investigate under what conditions they work.
-To be more precise, we study the creation of objects of a data-type that we call \emph{ur-strings}, roughly sequences where the components are ordered but where we do not have an explicitly given projection function.
+To be more precise, we study the creation of objects of a data-type that we call \emph{container strings}, roughly sequences where the components are ordered but where we do not have an explicitly given projection function and length function.

-First, we have a brief look at the $\upbeta$-function which was already carefully studied by Emil \jer.
-We study in detail our two target constructions.
+First, we have a brief look at the $\upbeta$-function which was already carefully studied by Emil \jer, who used it to show that (a sub-theory of) \pam\ is sequential.
+We consider in detail two target constructions.
 These constructions both employ theories of strings.
-The first is based on Smullyan coding and the second on the representation of binary strings in the special linear monoid of the non-negative part of discretely ordered commutative rings as introduced by Markov.
-We use the Markov coding to obtain an alternative proof that \pam\ is sequential.
+The first is based on Smullyan coding and the second on the representation of binary strings in the special linear monoid of the non-negative part of discretely ordered commutative rings.
+The insight that this special linear monoid behaves as the free monoid on two generators is due to Jakob Nielsen.
+It was used by Markov in a metamathematical context.
+We call it Markov coding.
+We employ Markov coding to obtain an alternative proof that \pam\ is sequential.